britishlibrary/IIIFImageService/readme.txt

 1. The application is a Maven-based application written using Java 7 and tested with Tomcat 7.
 2. Build the war file in the usual Maven fashion - mvn package
 3. If you want to output jp2 images drop jai-imageio-core-standalone-1.2-pre-dr-b04-2013-04-23-sources.jar into the lib\ext directory of the Tomcat java install.
 For convenience, there will be a copy in the war file.
+4. If any X11 errors occur when running on a unix platform try setting the CATALINA_OPTS env variable to -Djava.awt.headless=true

 //
 // Known Issues